Work Queue is a framework for building large distributed applications

 cloud computing, distributed computing, and cyberinfrastructure at the University of Notre Dame,

-the University of Arizona, and the University of Wisconsin - Eau Claire.
+the University of Arizona, the University of Wisconsin, and many other locations.

 Work Queue User's Manual